Skip to Content

 The important pathogens to be considered in this situation are hepatitis B virus (HBV), hepatitis C virus (HCV), and human immunodeficiency virus (HIV)[2][3].
 It is essential that health care providers know about the risks of acquiring these viruses following needle stick injuries as well as current recommendations for management and follow-up.
 The prevalence of HBV, HCV, and HIV among persons who inject drugs varies among regions in Canada and may change rapidly.
 In the absence of up-to-date local data, it is prudent to assume that the needle may have been contaminated with one or more of these viruses.

-To date, there are very few case reports of HBV[4][5] or HCV [6][7] transmission and no reported transmission of HIV following injuries by needles discarded in the community.
+To date there have been very few case reports of HBV[4][5] or HCV [6][7] transmission and none of HIV transmission following injuries by needles discarded in the community.
 Most children received HBV prophylaxis, if it was indicated, while fewer than 20% received antiretroviral therapy (ART) prophylaxis[8]-[25].

 Needle stick injuries can be prevented by educating children, parents, educators, and health care providers about the dangers of handling used needles, syringes, and other objects contaminated with blood, including sharps containers designed for used needle disposal in public places.
 Children need to be made aware of these rules at an early age.
 In the studies of injuries from discarded needles referred to above, the mean ages of children injured ranged between 5 and 8 years.
 In one study[10], 15% of injuries occurred in children pretending to use drugs.
 Communities are responsible for providing adequate cleanup of parks and schoolyards.
 Also, communities must commit to and support addiction treatment and infection prevention programs for injection drug users.